-Simulations can be facilitated in as little as an hour and a half but can also be extended to take up to three hours.
+Simulations can be completed in as little as an hour and a half but can also take up to three hours.
 We are able to be flexible to meet your groups scheduling needs.

 Simulations are best suited for young adults, adults, and youth older than 13 years of age.